lou-i0/fastapi/README.md

 ## What I intend to do with this repo?
 I plan on providing a couple of examples in the hopes it helps someone (and myself!) inj the future:
-1. Bare bones simple example
+1. Bare bones simple example with different pages [Simple Example](main_simple.py)
+2. An example to provide results from a DuckDB Query as an output [duckdb Example](main_duckdb.py)
-2. Example using a Machine learning Dataset and model (simple exaple like Iris dataset etc)
+3. Example using a Machine learning Dataset and model (simple example like Iris dataset etc) (Not started)
-3. More custom Example using my own Machine Learning Model and dataset curated.
-4.
+4. Host the API via a front end like Streamlit ?
+(Not started)
+5. Find a way to containerise a solutions via a virtual environment and Docker.
+(Not started)